Kayaking, wild camping & bushcraft holiday at Lake Skadar

 Your Tour Leaders:

 Gigo is one of Montenegro’s most experienced kayakers.
 When not organising the annual Kayakfest on the Tara River, he takes guests paddling where no other have paddled before!
-He is a fully qualified ECU guide and speaks fluent English and Montenegrin/Serbian.
-Ben is co-founder of Undiscovered Montenegro and as well as being a BCU (British Canoe Union) qualified kayaking coach, has put Lake Skadar on the map as a kayaking destination!
+He is a fully qualified ECA guide and speaks fluent English and Montenegrin/Serbian.
+Ben is co-founder of Undiscovered Montenegro and as well as being a British Canoeing qualified kayaking coach, has put Lake Skadar on the map as a kayaking destination!
 He speaks fluent English and Montenegrin/Serbian.

 Want to see more?
 Watch our video!